 CONNECTING TO A NEIGHBOR’S FENCE

-In many cases, your neighbor may have a recently installed fence that is still in good shape.
-So what should you consider when choosing to tie into your neighbor’s fence?
+In many cases, your neighbor may have a fence that was recently installed and is still in good shape.
+So what should you consider when choosing to connect your fence to your neighbors fence?

 Can I Connect to My Neighbor’s Fence?

-In regard to construction, yes, in most cases, you can connect your fence panels to the support post on your shared side.
+In regard to construction, yes, in most cases you can connect your fence panels into the support post on your shared side.
 But there are a few things to consider:

 How Does Your Neighbor Feel?

-From your neighbor’s perspective, they invested a lot of time and money into installing a fence in their yard.
-If you’re connecting to their fence, you’re directly benefiting from the money they spent to build that side of the fence.
+Think of it from their point of view: they invested a lot of time and money into installing a fence in their yard.
+If you’re connecting your fence to theirs, you’re directly benefiting from the money they spent to build that side of the fence.
+It’s in poor taste to do such a thing.

 Define Your Property Lines

-Before you consider building a fence, ensure you know where your property line is.
-A lot of homeowners mistakenly think their property is bigger than it is.
+Before you even think about building a fence, you gotta make sure you know where your property line is.
+A lot of homeowners mistakenly think their property is bigger than it is, which comes back to bite them later.

 If you don’t have an official property survey, you should always locate your property boundaries before building a fence.
-Without this, you risk encroaching on your neighbor’s property which can be ad costly issue to remedy.
+Without doing this, you’re risking encroaching on your neighbor’s property which can be a costly issue.

 To find out where your property line is, call a property surveyor.
 A land survey usually costs around $500 and will tell you exactly where your property line is.
 Many homeowners who have had one agree that it’s well worth the cost to have proof of their property boundaries.